datacoves/docs/docs/how-tos/my_airflow/migrating-service-connections.md

 Run the [My Import](/how-tos/my_airflow/my-import.md) process to import variables and connections from **Team Airflow** to **My Airflow**.

->[!Note] Secret values will not be automatically transferred and must be manually provided via the command line. `datacoves my import` only imports connections created by a Datacoves service connections, all other connections must be imported manually.
+>[!NOTE] Secret values will not be automatically transferred and must be manually provided via the command line. `datacoves my import` only imports connections created by a Datacoves service connections, all other connections must be imported manually.

 **When prompted to add secret values:**